awslabs/aws-deployment-framework/docs/user-guide.md

       - path: 9999999999
         name: some-account
 ```

+If the template that is being deployed contains a Transform, such as a Serverless Transform it needs to be packaged and uploaded to S3 in every region where it will need to be deployed.
+This can be achieved by setting the `contains_transform: true` parameter and updating the buildspec for your pipeline to call the `bash adf-build/helpers/package_transform.sh` script.
+This script will package your lambda to each region and generate a region specific template.yml for the pipeline deploy stages.

 If you decide you no longer require a specific pipeline you can remove it from the deployment_map.yml file and commit those changes back to the *aws-deployment-framework-pipelines* repository *(on the deployment account)* in order for it to be cleaned up.
 The resources that were created as outputs from this pipeline will **not** be removed by this process.